 Hasselback Stuffed Chicken is stuffed with artichoke hearts, sun-dried tomatoes, plenty of cheese, and then roasted until tender and bursting with flavor.
+Thank you Milk Means More – United Dairy Industry of Michigan for sponsoring this post.
+All opinions are my own.

 I make no apologies for that fact that I love stuffing of any kind.
-When I cook something that’s been stuffed with something else, it just sets a special tone to the occasion that brings people running–a sort of if you stuff it, they will come situation occurs.
+When cooking something that’s been stuffed with something else, it just sets a special tone to the occasion that brings people running–a sort of if you stuff it, they will come situation occurs.
 The cacophony of expressive Oooo! and Aaaahh! from around the table at the sight of a seemingly elaborate stuffed dinner is very gratifying to the home cook.
 Besides the accolades, stuffing just about anything tasty with something even more flavorful is just good policy on the culinary front.

 Now, I’m not talking stuffing that borders on ludicrous like a turducken.
 Let’s be real.
 Nobody has time for a turducken, least of all this mama of four.
 Turducken is proof positive that some people need better hobbies.